 I thought a lot about what kind of post I wanted this to be, especially since we’re talking about lies – kinda negative, right?
 But it could be entertaining, too.
 So I’ll cushion this post with a heads up that while I’m going to keep things real here as well as helpful.
 Think of it as a self-help reality check post for authors and writers.
 This is a contemplation of whether ‘fake it till you make it’ is such a good idea in publishing.
 Little white lies authors tell themselves… here we go.

 And, do me a favor.
 If something resonates with you and creates a negative feeling, like a defensive one, one of embarrassment, or an “I just got outed” type feeling, please do me a solid and don’t blame me for those feelings.
 Align those feelings into something much more positive, like how you’re going to move forward and be better.
-And how you’re going to stop lying to yourself about things and telling those little white lies to others, too.
+And how you’re going to stop lying to yourself about things, the whole “fake it till you make it” racket, and telling those little white lies to others, too.
 Because authenticity and transparency are super cool.
 And so is a lot of what I’m about to talk about.